Taiwan: RSF denounces rare and worrying act of censorship by the government

 In the report in question, journalist Louise Watt referred to the newly elected US president, Donald Trump, as a “convicted felon” – a factual description referring to the criminal conviction handed to Trump in May 2024 by a US court on the charge of falsifying business records.

 “We understand that the Taiwanese government considers the US presidential election a significant issue, but to interfere with a broadcaster’s editorial line in order to improve diplomatic relations is absolutely unacceptable.
-We call on Prime Minister Cho Jung-tai to renew his government’s commitment to press freedom by pledging that the public media’s editorial independence will be fully respected.
+We call on Premier Cho Jung-tai to renew his government’s commitment to press freedom by pledging that the public media’s editorial independence will be fully respected.

 Cédric Alviani